Flight Log - 2013-07-14 - Rich DeAngelis's Nike-X

 Actual Altitude: 118 Feet

-This final low-power test flight will conclude t' test flights o' t' Nike-X. On this flight, me hearties, t' motor fired up and only peaked t' acceleration t' 6.3 Gs, me bucko, t'
+This final low-power test flight will conclude t' test flights o' t' Nike-X. On this flight, matey, t' motor fired up and only peaked t' acceleration t' 6.3 Gs, t'

-lowest recorded, arrr, but in t' 8/10 second burn it averaged 2.5 Gs, t' highest recorded.
+lowest recorded, but in t' 8/10 second burn it averaged 2.5 Gs, t' highest recorded.
 This was a quick-burnin' motor for sure.
-T' flight trajectory was very straight in t' calm winds.
+Avast!
+T' flight trajectory be very straight in t' calm winds.

-Even with t' quick burn, it only reached a top speed o' 43 mph, which be a new
+Even with t' quick burn, it only reached a top speed o' 43 mph, which was a new

-T' reliable Nylon parachute opened and let t' Nike descend at 8 mph, shiver me timbers, driftin' maybe only 10-20 feet.
-Ahoy!
-I be able t' catch it before it touched down.
-Flight time was 12.1 seconds.
-This was t' last o' four very successful flights today.
+T' reliable Nylon parachute opened and let t' Nike descend at 8 mph, driftin' maybe only 10-20 feet.
+I was able t' catch it before it touched down.
+Flight time be 12.1 seconds.
+Begad!
+This be t' last o' four very successful flights today.

 StageMotor(s)